wireapp/brand/Tone of Voice.md

 We never ask people to **click here**.
 Instead we link the key nouns or verbs in the call to action.

 ### Dates and times
 Time indications in conversations are automatically updated and we use timestamps that are relative to the moment, supported by a “casual” writing style (for example, “yesterday”).
-When not updated automatically, avoid “now”, “new”, “today”, “tomorrow” and other similar time sensitive words that will be wrong a day later.

-Do not use “once” to indicate a past occurrence, such as “Once the image is uploaded...”.
-Use “After you’ve uploaded your image” or “After your image upload is complete”.

-Use the following long date format when possible: September 8, 2005.
+Use the following long date format when possible: July 6, 2016.

-_(The shortened form is acceptable using the first three letters of the month)_.

-To avoid ambiguity, do not use 08.08.05, 08/08/2005 or variations.
+To avoid ambiguity, do not use 06.07.16, 06/07/2016 or similar formats.

 ### Icon references
 When referring to icons that appear in the user interface, use the name of the action or command that they perform, not the symbol that appears on the button: **Settings** or **Preferences**, not **Gear** or **Cog**.